agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 ## Final thoughts

-Lotus and regular Rails have different use cases--understanding yours will be key to pick the right tool.

-Lotus isn't an overnight hack--it's been under development for over one year, it's used in production and you can see passion and attention to detail in its modular design, automated tests, and [documentation](http://lotusrb.org/guides).
+Lotus isn't an overnight hack--it's been under development for over one year, people are using it in production and you can see passion and attention to detail in its modular design, automated tests, and [documentation](http://lotusrb.org/guides).

-If you built and maintained a classical Rails application for 2 or 3 years and haven't noticed any maintainability problem I think you don't need to look in to Lotus.
-Maybe your domain is one of many fitting perfectly in the Rails use cases.
-Or maybe somebody else needs to look at your code.

-If you used component based Rails you already hit some of the framework limits and diverged from its conventions and plugins so the question is what does Rails do that Lotus doesn't for you?
-I think on my next project I will do a risk assessment and decide whether to use Lotus or not.
+Lotus and regular Rails excel in different areas and you need to understand the one you care about.

+*Are you expanding a proof of concept Rails app turned in to a money making product*?
+You're better off ditching large plugins and proceed with component based Rails architecture. *Are you starting a new product that will be under development for the next 10 months?* Evaluate Lotus. *2 months?* Determine the initial amount of complexity and see if Rails conventions fit or not. *A prototype?* Have you read my article at all?

 I hope the article has sparkled interest in what Lotus has to offer.
+I only scratched the surface and skipped topics like [testing](http://lotusrb.org/guides/actions/testing/), [caching](http://lotusrb.org/guides/actions/http-caching/), [migrations](http://lotusrb.org/guides/migrations/overview/), [sessions](http://lotusrb.org/guides/actions/sessions/) all covered in detail in Lotus excellent guides.

-I am looking forward to hear Rails developers feedback on Lotus.
+I am looking forward to hear other Ruby and Rails developers feedback on Lotus.